 Surface weather persistence at sub-seasonal to seasonal (S2S) timescales can have severe impacts on human and natural systems.
 Long-lasting dry conditions, for instance, can lead to droughts and wildfires and can affect agriculture and energy production.
 Long-lasting wet spells may cause severe flooding and crop loss.
-Persistent surface weather can result from quasi-stationary, long-lived atmospheric circulation conditions or from recurrent, shorter-lived circulation features.
-Recurrence refers to the repeated occurrence of similar large-scale circulation types or weather systems within some time interval, usually with brief interruptions.
-Many recent high-impact weather and climate events were linked to persistent quasi-stationary or recurrent weather conditions.
-For example, the Western European floods in July 2021 occurred at the end of an extreme wet spell in Western Europe that resulted from repeated atmospheric blocks and Rossby wave breaking episodes (Tuel et al., 2022b).
-Other examples include the floods in the UK during winter 2013-2014 and in Queensland (Australia) in February-April 2022 caused by sequences of cyclones (Huntingford et al., 2014) (Wikipedia, 2022; Floodlist, 2022).
-Catastrophic flooding in Pakistan in summer 2022 resulted from persistent and particularly heavy monsoon rains (Mallapaty, 2022).
-Intense heatwaves and associated atmospheric circulations also tend to be persistent (Lorenz et al., 2010), as in Western Europe in 2003 (Black et al., 2004; Trigo, 2005), Western Russia in 2010 (Drouard and Woollings, 2018; Di Capua et al., 2021) or China (WMO, 2022) and India (Bloomberg, 2022) in 2022.
+Persistent surface weather can result either from quasi-stationary, long-lived atmospheric circulation conditions (quasi-stationarity) or from repeated, shorter-lived circulation features (recurrence).
+Recurrence refers to the repeated occurrence of similar large-scale circulation types or weather systems within some (S2S) time interval, usually with brief interruptions.
+Many recent highimpact weather and climate events were linked to persistent quasi-stationary or recurrent weather conditions.
+An example for recurrence are the western European floods in July 2021 that occurred at the end of an extreme wet spell in western Europe.
+The wet spell resulted from repeated atmospheric blocks and Rossby wave breaking episodes (Tuel et al., 2022b).
+Other examples of recurrence include the floods in the UK during winter 2013-2014 and in Queensland (Australia) in February-April 2022 both of which were caused by sequences of cyclones (Huntingford et al., 2014; Wikipedia, 2022; Floodlist, 2022).
+An example for quasi-stationarity is the catastrophic flooding in Pakistan in summer 2022 that resulted (in part) from long-lasting and particularly heavy monsoon rains (Mallapaty, 2022).
+Intense heat waves and associated atmospheric circulations also tend to be persistent (often arising from a combination of recurrence and quasistationarity) (Lorenz et al., 2010), as in western Europe in 2003 (Black et al., 2004; García-Herrera et al., 2010), western Russia in 2010 (Drouard and Woollings, 2018; Di Capua et al., 2021), or China (World Meteorological Organization, 2022) and India (Bloomberg, 2022) in 2022.